SFDO-Tooling/CumulusCI/docs/scratch_orgs.rst

 An org configuration has a name, such as ``dev`` or ``qa``, and is defined by options set in the ``cumulusci.yml`` file as well as in the contents of a specific ``.json`` scratch org definition file in the ``orgs`` directory.
 For orgs like ``dev`` and ``qa`` that are predefined for all projects, the configuration is located in the CumulusCI standard library, but can be customized by projects in the ``cumulusci.yml`` file.

 When developing a managed package project, it is often useful to test inside of a namespaced scratch org.
 Many projects configure an org called ``dev_namespaced``, a developer org that has a namespace.
-This org is defined under the  ``orgs`` section in the ``cumulusci.yml`` file.
+This org is defined under the  ``orgs__scratch`` section in the ``cumulusci.yml`` file.

 .. code-block:: yaml